phatakshaunak/Springboard-Data-Science/Capstone Project #2/README.md

   ## 4. Conclusions

-  * This project aimed at applying supervised learning to a multivariate time series to create hourly forecasts for PM2.5 in Lucknow,India
+  * This project aimed at applying supervised learning to a multivariate time series to create hourly forecasts for PM2.5 in Lucknow, India
   * Results showed that the 1st lag feature for PM2.5 contributed the most to model performance
   * Apart from transformed time features, weather and pollutant variables were not useful in improving the model
   * Results were similar across all models tested indicating that choosing the right features was more important than the type of model